Maria is an intake coordinator. She does not provide legal advice.

 Uber's insurer, the driver's insurer, and your own insurer may all call.
 Anything you say can be used to reduce your claim.

 Insurance adjusters are trained to minimize payouts.
-Henry handles those conversations for you.
+We handle those conversations for you.

 Unlike a standard car accident, Uber and Lyft crashes involve multiple insurance policies, disputed liability, and corporate legal teams.